Coach K begins final season against Kentucky and more from opening night of college basketball

 Aliyah Boston puts on a stellar defensive performance as she records five blocks in South Carolina's season-opening win on the road against NC State.

-Scott blocked five shots in the season opener, asserting herself as a threat in the paint.
-WNBA star Layshia Clarendon took notice of Boston's block party and shouted her out on Twitter.
+Boston blocked five shots in the season opener, asserting herself as a threat in the paint.
+WNBA star Layshia Clarendon took notice of Boston's block party with a shoutout on Twitter.

 Aliyah Boston's shot block timing is a thing of beauty 🥺🥰— Layshia Clarendon (@Layshiac) November 9, 2021

 The Ohio State Buckeyes got the win in their season opener against the Akron Zips in dramatic fashion.
-Down by two with seconds left on the clock, Zed Key took the ball in the lane and scored as time expired against Akron.
-His late-game bucket helped Ohio State escape with a victory and avoid an early-season upset.
+Down by two with seconds left on the clock, Zed Key took the ball in the lane and scored as time expired.
+His late-game bucket helped Ohio State escape with a victory 67-66 and avoid an early-season upset.

 The Buckeyes come up CLUTCH 🔥— NCAA March Madness (@marchmadness) November 10, 2021